Best Free YouTube Channel Analyzers in 2026 (Tested)

 Can I analyze another YouTube channel for free?

 Yes — every tool in this comparison lets you analyze a channel you don't own to some degree.
 Social Blade gives the most public stats with zero signup.
-OneTube gives the deepest free competitor intelligence (comment-level) during its 14-day trial — a credit card is required at signup but no charge happens until day 15.
+OneTube gives the deepest free competitor intelligence (comment-level) during its 7-day trial — no credit card required to start.
 HypeAuditor offers free one-off audits.

 What's the best free YouTube channel analyzer?